python/devguide/committing.rst

 (In all other ``.rst`` files, the single backticks should not be used.
 They are allowed here because NEWS is meant to be as readable as possible unprocessed.)

-A nice trick to make Mercurial’s automatic file merge work more smoothly is to put a new entry after the first or first two entries rather than at the very top.
+A nice trick to make merging across branches work more smoothly is to put a new entry after the first or first two entries rather than at the very top.
 This way if you commit, pull new changesets and merge, the merge will succeed automatically.